rsrdesarrollo/generator-burp-extension/README.md

 ### Context menu GUI

-Custom context menu will be aded to Burp's UI nearly anywhere, by pressing right click.
+Custom context menu will be added to Burp's UI nearly anywhere, by pressing right click.
 Burp allows to show context menus in any of this situations:

 - Intruder attack results.